-&lt;sup>1 To request this priority, the application must be accompanied by this completed Supplementary Information Form for Exceptional Need\which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on those needs.
+1 To request this priority, the application must be accompanied by a completed Supplementary Information Form for Exceptional Need which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on those needs.
 If evidence is not submitted with the application, exceptional need cannot be considered.

-&lt;sup>2 A parent is any person who has parental responsibility or care of the child.
+2 A parent is any person who has parental responsibility or care of the child.
 When we say parent, we also mean carer or guardian.
 Applications do not require both parents to agree on the preference for school.

-&lt;sup>3 Parents who apply using a common application form from another LA without a tick box for exceptional need should put a note in the reasons for their preference that they are requesting exceptional need priority and provide the required supporting evidence using this Supplementary Information Form.
+3 Parents who apply using a common application form from another LA without a tick box for exceptional need should put a note in the reasons for their preference that they are requesting exceptional need priority and provide the required supporting evidence using this Supplementary Information Form.

-anticipated difficulties that would arise if the child had to attend another school;

-- having a particular medical condition or social vulnerability will not automatically result in a place here; - it is not essential for the person providing the evidence to name our school or to have detailed and specific knowledge of the school, but the evidence should explain exactly what the child's needs are and what specialist support and facilities are required; - evidence should be submitted in reasonable time for it to be considered before reaching a decision and for the application to be ranked against our oversubscription criteria as necessary.
+- applicants must provide supporting evidence from a doctor or other relevant professional, together with any other relevant information; - evidence must make a compelling case why the need that has been identified can only be met here and the anticipated difficulties that would arise if the child had to attend another school; - having a particular medical condition or social vulnerability will not automatically result in a place here; - it is not essential for the person providing the evidence to name our school or to have detailed and specific knowledge of the school, but the evidence should explain exactly what the child's needs are and what specialist support and facilities are required; - evidence should be submitted in reasonable time for it to be considered before reaching a decision and for the application to be ranked against our oversubscription criteria as necessary.